ring-lang/ring/extensions/README.md

 The RingMouseEvent folder Another simple example to learn how to create an extension

+The RingWinLib folder contains simple extension that provide the RightToLeft() function

 The RingInternet folder contains functions that uses the LibCurl library

 The RingCurl folder contains the Ring binding to the LibCurl library